Amolatar District: Population

 The 1991 national census estimated the district population at about 68,500.
 The 2002 national census estimated the population of the district at approximately 96,200.
 The district population is growing at an estimated annual rate of 2.9%, between 2002 and 2012.
 It is estimated that the population of the district in 2012 was about 127,400.

+The table below summaries the population of Amolatar District in 2014 with other districts within Lango Sub-region.